-We at Cottage Hill Water Works, Inc. would like you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
-If you have any questions or concerns about the information provided, please feel free to call any of the numbers provided above.
+We at Cottage Hill Water Works, Inc., would like you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
+We are committed to ensuring the quality of your water.
+If you have any questions or concerns about the information provided, please feel free to call any of the numbers provided.
 We would like to also take a moment of your time to introduce our current Board of Directors and Executive Director as follows,

-Executive Director: Lynn Mitchell President: Steve Gaff Vice President: Rachael King Secretary/Treasury: Caron Pomas Board Members: Kay Mitchell
+Executive Director: Lynn Mitchell President: Rachael King Vice President: Ted Walker Secretary/Treasury: Christine McCrary Board Members: Karen Long, Thomas Boatright